Emotionally Composed, Cognitively Enhanced.

 Some senior execs are sceptical of what can really be achieved, because their experience has taught them not to expect great change.
 The improvements seen in Jeremy's case might seem difficult to believe until you have seen them yourself.

-• need help overcoming their own hangups, getting out of their own way, to bring out their proper talents?
+- struggle to overcome their own hangups, getting out of their own way, to bring out their proper talents?

-The answer is that most hard-working people, especially those who achieve very highly, could do with better understanding themselves and addressing their potential avenues of strength and vulnerability.
 They deserve the wellbeing and rewards that come from bringing out their best abilities.
 Their workplaces, their loved ones, and their own personal lives also benefit.

 Reflecting on your own experience as a boss...